hendricius/the-bread-code/basics/sourdough.md

 ### Day 1

 Take a big bowl and add exactly 200 grams of water and 100 grams of flour.
 Make sure you stir everything nicely.
-You want a homogenous mixture of dough and water.
-The water you use daily should always be between 20° and 30° degrees celsius.
+You want a homogeneous mixture of dough and water.
+The water you use daily should always be between 20° and 30° degrees Celsius.
 That is the ideal temperature for the yeast and bacteria.
 If you want to take it slower while baking, you can use colder water in the future.
 That slows down the whole process.

 Place the bowl somewhere in your kitchen, don't cover it.
 We want a maximum amount of air to get into contact with your dough.
 That way we invite all the good bacteria and yeast to feast.
 The temperature of the room where you store the dough does not matter too much.
 It should not be freezing, and not super warm.
 If it is colder it might take a little longer to get the mother dough ready.
 If it is warmer, it could be done sooner.
 Regardless just stick to the 7 day strategy and you will be fine.